apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-A single client request can include multiple mutations to execute.
-To prevent race conditions, mutations are executed serially in the order they're listed.
-FIXME I'm not sure it's normal to refer to "top-level fields of `Mutation`" as "mutations"?
-Maybe I'm being overly pedantic though.
-Also it might be nice if we had previously mentioned that fields in queries can run in parallel, so that we're contrasting against something here?
-Or at least mention it here?
+A single mutation operation can include multiple top-level fields of the `Mutation` type.
+This usually means that the operation will execute multiple back-end writes (at least one for each field).
+To prevent race conditions, top-level `Mutation` fields are resolved serially in the order they're listed.

 [Learn more about designing mutations](#designing-mutations)